MayoCalc / Blog / Health

 "Eating after 8 PM makes you gain weight."
 No. Weight gain comes from eating more calories than you burn over time, regardless of when you eat them.
 Late-night eating is associated with weight gain only because people tend to snack on high-calorie foods in the evening, not because of the time itself.

 "You need to eat breakfast to boost your metabolism."
 Not necessarily.
-Skipping breakfast does not slow your metabolism.
+Skipping breakfast doesn't slow your metabolism.
 What matters is your total daily intake.
 Some people do better with breakfast; others thrive with intermittent fasting.
 Do what works for your schedule and hunger patterns.

 "All calories are equal."
 A calorie is a unit of energy, and in that sense, all calories are equal.
 But the source of those calories matters for how full you feel, how your body processes them, and your overall health.
 200 calories of chicken breast will keep you full much longer than 200 calories of candy.